-3.26-LICENSED PERSONNEL SEX DISCRIMINATION AND SEX-BASED HARASSMENT
+3.26-LICENSED PERSONNEL SEXUAL HARASSMENT

-The Lavaca School District is committed to providing an academic and work environment that treats all students and employees with respect and dignity.
+The Two Rivers School District is committed to providing an academic and work environment that treats all students and employees with respect and dignity.
 Student achievement and amicable working relationships are best attained in an atmosphere of equal educational and employment opportunity that is free of discrimination.
-Sex-based harassment is a form of sex discrimination that undermines the integrity of the educational and work environment and will not be tolerated.
+Sexual harassment is a form of discrimination that undermines the integrity of the educational and work environment and will not be tolerated.

-The District believes the best policy to create an educational and work environment free from sex discrimination and sex-based harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sex-based harassment.
-The informational materials and training on sexual harassment shall be age-appropriate and, when necessary, provided in a language other than English or in an accessible format.
+The District believes the best policy to create an educational and work environment free from sexual harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
+The informational materials and training on sexual harassment shall be age appropriate and, when necessary, provided in a language other than English or in an accessible format.
 The informational materials and training shall include, but are not limited to:

-- o the nature of sex-based harassment; - o The District's written procedures governing the complaint grievance process; - The process for submitting a complaint of sex discrimination or sex-based harassment; - That the district does not tolerate sex-based harassment; - That students and employees can report inappropriate behavior of a sexual nature without fear of adverse consequences; - O The supports that are available to individuals suffering sex-based harassment; and - o The potential discipline for perpetrating sex-based harassment.
+- the nature of sexual harassment; - The District's written procedures governing the formal complaint grievance process; - The process for submitting a formal complaint of sexual harassment; - That the district does not tolerate sexual harassment; - That students and employees can report inappropriate behavior of a sexual nature without fear of adverse consequences; - The supports that are available to individuals suffering sexual harassment; and - The potential discipline for perpetrating sexual harassment.

-"Complainant" means an individual who is alleged to be the victim of conduct that could constitute sex discrimination or sex-based harassment.
+"Complainant" means an individual who is alleged to be the victim of conduct that could constitute sexual harassment.